qserena/03-javascript-interview-challenges/README.md

 Example output: "elephant"

-2) Write a function to find any emoji shortcodes in a phrase.
+### Step 2: Write a function to find any emoji shortcodes in a phrase
 Your function should map over each word in the phrase, emojify any word that begins and ends with a colon, then return the emojified phrase.
 Feel free to use your emojify function from the previous exercise!